 It was going to be tight, but by doing all this I would be able to finish up college without taking out any more student loans… However, that still left me with $30,000 of student loan debt to deal with when I graduated…

 As I mentioned, I spent the summer after my junior year of college teaching myself about personal finance and dreaming of starting my own business (passing the time while I sat at my desk at an internship I despised.)

-I attempted multiple online business ideas (some of which lasted a week or less) before finally landing on web design.
+For a few months, I attempted multiple online business ideas (some of which lasted a week or less) before finally landing on web design.

 My plan was to do web design for bloggers.
 Before long, I landed my first client: a lifestyle and wellness blogger wanting a fresh look for her website.
 But after about a month, I realized I really didn’t enjoy web design.

-However, what I did enjoy was blogging.
+However, what I did enjoy was the blogging side of things.

 Paying Off My Student Loans in 9 Months

 By the time I graduated college in December 2018, I had scaled my blogging business to over $2,000+ a month and had a great job offer in hand for a consulting firm in New York (that didn’t start until August 2019.)